helalraed/tryhackme-notes/cryptography/notes.md

 ## 🔄 Symmetric Encryption

-* Same key for encryption and decryption
+* Uses the same key for encryption and decryption
-* Fast but key sharing is a problem
+* Fast but has a key distribution problem

 ### Examples: